-But the topic of responsible travel isn’t something that is top of mind for all families who travel.
+Unfortunately, the topic of responsible travel isn’t always something that is top of mind for all families who travel.
 And I feel like that needs to change.
 So I thought I’d put together a list of some responsible travel tips to help families be more mindful as they travel in this world.

 This post was updated on April 9, 2021.